 Spirituality isn’t a quick fix for your addiction, and it may not lead to a complete understanding of your addiction as substance abuse stems from different reasons for everyone.
 However, addiction can often stem from feelings of emptiness, dissatisfaction, or trauma, and spirituality can help to heal these things.

 Recovery and sobriety are opportunities to restructure the way you deal with the things that led you to drug and alcohol abuse.
 When you practice the spiritual activities of your choice, you’re resetting your sense of meaning and purpose in life to something greater than the substances you’re addicted to.
-Spirituality can also help build a new foundation for you to fall back on when you relapse.
+Spirituality can also help build a new foundation for you to fall back on when you go through something like relapsing after inpatient drug rehab.

 How to Find Spirituality in Recovery